 The department has issued tax rulings on filing a separate return.
 These rulings are ITR 93-18 and ITR 93-19.
-To see these rulings, visit our web site at www.azdor.gov and click on Legal Research and then click on Rulings.

 NOTE: In some cases you may treat community income as separate income.
 The department has issued a ruling, ITR 93-22, on when you may treat community income as separate income.
-To see this ruling, visit our web site at www.azdor.gov and click on Legal Research and then click on Rulings.

 If one spouse is a resident and the other spouse is not, other special rules may apply when filing a separate return.
 The department has issued a ruling on how to report income in this case.
 This ruling is ITR 93-20.
-To see this ruling, visit our web site at www.azdor.gov.